Ohio man stalked TV actress and her daughter for 12 years, FBI says - NewsBreak

 From Heath, Ohio, James David Rogers, 58, was sentenced to 40 months in prison after stalking, threatening and harassing actress Eva LaRue for 12 years, according to the United States Attorney’s Office for the Central District of California.
 Rogers was sentenced on two counts of mailing threatening communications, one count of threats by interstate communications and two counts of stalking.

 From March 2007 to November 2019, Rogers harassed LaRue, whose credits include “CSI: Miami” and “All My Children,” according to court documents.
-Rogers also made threatening remarks about LaRue’s daughter, who was 5 years old when he began stalking the pair.When will it snow in Ohio and Pennsylvania?
+Rogers also made threatening remarks about LaRue’s daughter, who was 5 years old when he began stalking the pair.Longtime CNN anchor Bernard Shaw dead at 82

 “[LaRue and her daughter] moved numerous times in hopes that [Rogers] would not find them again,” prosecutors wrote in a sentencing memorandum.
 “They drove circuitous routes home, slept with weapons nearby and had discussions about how to seek help quickly if [Rogers] found them and tried to harm them.”